 14. Contributes to the overall success of the Office of Financial Services by performing all other duties and responsibilities as assigned.

-The Payroll Manager is supervised by the Controller and supervises accountants and accounting technicians.
+The Payroll Manager is supervised by the Chief Financial Officer and supervises accountants and accounting technicians.

 OFFICE OF HUMAN RESOURCES

 Factor 1: Professional Knowledge, Skill, and Technical Mastery